 Of course!
 I have done quite a few of these laparoscopically.
 Current recommendations for the laparoscopic approach are:

-The biggest advantage of the laparoscopic approach is that one can see the internal inguinal ring and simultaneously repair a hernia on the opposite side, thereby saving the child from a second anesthesia and surgery.
+The biggest advantage of the laparoscopic approach is that one can see the internal inguinal ring on the opposite side and simultaneously repair it, thereby saving the child from a second anesthesia and surgery.

 During surgery for the hernia-hydrocele complex, we close the abnormal communication with the abdominal cavity after putting back any of the abdominal contents back in their proper place.
 Rarely if we find that the hole has become enlarged then we may narrow the hole.
 Unlike adults, children almost never require a mesh during hernia repair.